 What Are the Most Common Types of Finishes You Use?

 We use Hardwoods in our furniture very intentionally.
 These wood species are naturally more resistant to the normal wear and tear that dining tables and other furniture will experience.
 This means that the wood we use is already scratch and dent resistant and we strive to use additional protective finishes that will highlight and maintain the natural beauty and durability of the wood.
-Below are our most popular finish types.

 • Rubio Monocoat (Hardwax Oil)

-• Rubio Monocoat is a revolutionary wood finish that colors and protects wood in one single layer.
+• Rubio Monocoat is a wood finish that colors and protects wood in one single layer.
 Importantly, it is plant-based and contains 0% VOC (Note: “Volatile Organic Compounds” include a variety of gasses/chemicals, many of which are known to be toxic and may cause short- and long-term adverse health effects to those exposed.
 Common sources of VOC’s are paints, paint strippers and other solvents, aerosol sprays, cleaners/disinfectants, as well as many other traditional forms of wood preservatives/protectants).
-Rubio Monocoat works by forming a molecular bond with the topmost fibers of the wood.
-This results in a durable, water-resistant finish, all while keeping the natural look and feel of the wood.
-Rubio Monocoat offers 50+ colors, which can be used on both hardwoods and softwoods!

 Next